 Foreclosures and Short Sales

-We have been doing home inspections in Florida for almost twenty years now, and learned a lot about foreclosures and short sales in the years after the sub-prime mortgage meltdown of 2008—when most of the home sales were one or the other.
+We have been doing home inspections in Florida for over twenty years now, and learned a lot about foreclosures and short sales in the years after the sub-prime mortgage meltdown of 2008—when most of the home sales were one or the other.
 Here's what you need to know:

 • Homeowners usually let a lot of "deferred maintenance" accumulate before they give the house back to the bank.
 Many homes need urgent, big-ticket repairs.
 Some have had the interior stripped and/or vandalized.
 Banks rarely make any price adjustments or repairs, so it's important to know all the defects and approximate cost of repairs before the end of your inspection period.